guneyeroglu/riot-games-app/README.md

 - Footer (DONE) - RESPONSIVE DESIGN (DONE)

 There may be changes in the number of pages, page content and the tools used.
 LoL' Ranks page, Valo's Ranks page and LoL's Item page canceled.
+Copyright Page canceled.
+Added text instead.

+README.md file will be changed when the project done.

 Tools that I used in this project: